-The Target series was a definite departure from my usual work.
+The Target series is a definite departure from my usual work.
 These paintings address the personal and public impact of gun violence that has become an undesirable societal constant for our nation.
 Our collective conscience is numbed to the impact of each personal loss as this epidemic continues, with paralyzing effects on reform.
-The random violent acts aimed at our schools, theaters, nightclubs, concerts, churches and countless individuals wears on our corporate psyche.
+The random violent acts aimed at our schools, theaters, nightclubs, concerts, churches, and countless individuals wears on our corporate psyche.